alexlawrence/reznik/README.md

 #reznik

-reznik evaluates [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules and outputs their dependencies.
+reznik analyzes dependencies for [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules.
-The resulting tree can be flattened to see implicit dependencies and it can also be inverted.
+The resulting module tree can be flattened to see implicit dependencies and it can be inverted.
 Possible output formats are JSON, dot, plain text and a viewable module browser.

 ###Code checks

-The evaluated code can be checked for:
+The evaluated modules can be checked for:

 - duplicate module ids
 - circular module dependencies